TechBotGit/bot/README.md

 ### 4.5 Removing Your Event

 You can remove the events you have put in your Google Calendar by typing in **/removeevent** to your bot.
-The bot will display the events you currently have on your calendar as a keyboard.
+The bot will display the events you currently have on your calendar as a keyboard with the following format: **event_name;start_time;end_time**.
 Click on the event you want to remove and wait for the success message as shown below:
 ```
 The event Party;2017-10-08 20:00;2017-10-08 22:00 has been removed!